-Taking students to outer space and beyond
+Students swim with sharks, explore space, through VR

 "We created a teaching tool as something that could supplement and augment the lessons that are already happening in the classroom," added Schrom.

-"We set out to build a really powerful tool to open kids' eyes and catalyze their curiosity of whatever the topic at hand."
+"We set out to build a really powerful tool to open kids' eyes and catalyze their curiosity of whatever the topic at hand," he said.

 There are lesson materials available through the Times Educational Supplement, an online platform where teachers find resources.